 Eagle Bay Accommodation: There are nearly 50 properties in Eagle bay on Stayz.
 Click here to view them.

 Bunker Bay & Shelley Cove

 Bunker Bay is 2 km of white sand on the Cape Naturaliste headland.
-It’s a perfect swimming beach, but it’s also excellent for snorkelling, fishing, and surfing.
+It’s a perfect swimming beach but also excellent for snorkelling, fishing, and surfing.

 A little further up the road is Shelley Cove.
-This sandy bay and rocky headland are one of the most beautiful bays in the area.
-The water is crystal clear, and you can find good snorkelling on the reef and rocks just off the beach.
+This sandy bay and rocky headland are among the most beautiful bays in the area.
+The water is crystal clear, and you can find good snorkelling on the reef and rocks off the beach.

 Shelley Cove is one of the few north-facing beaches in Western Australia.